Produce leaders of moral character

-Personnel and Resources
+Personnel and resources

-Basic Officer Training
+Total Force Officer Training

-BOT is, above all, a leadership laboratory.
+TFOT is, above all, a leadership laboratory.
 One of the highlights is the Leadership Reaction Course.
 The LRC is a field exercise using a specialized obstacle course where small groups of students practice handling stress in situations that test their ability to reason quickly and lead effectively.
-The program also features an Air Expeditionary Force exercise, a capstone field leadership assessment event, during which students demonstrate their ability to integrate and apply the communication and leadership skills learned throughout the course.
+The program also features an Air Expeditionary Force exercise, a capstone field leadership assessment event during which students demonstrate their ability to integrate and apply the communication and leadership skills learned throughout the course.

 Commissioned Officer Training

-COT students receive direct commissions prior to training, and their military rank is awarded based on their professional credentials in their respective fields, typically ranging from second lieutenant to lieutenant colonel.
+COT students receive direct commissions prior to training and their military rank is awarded based on their professional credentials in their respective fields, typically ranging from second lieutenant to lieutenant colonel.
 The program began in September 1996 and combined three previous courses: Air Force Officer Orientation Course, Health Professions Officer Indoctrination Course, and Military Indoctrination for Medical Services Officers.

 The COT program covers the same subject areas as TFOT.
 However, the program is more compact than TFOT due to its shorter length and the recognition given for the advanced professional and educational experiences of the students.
-Upon completion of COT, judge advocate and chaplain officers normally attend career specialty schools offered at Maxwell.
+Upon completion of COT, judge advocate and chaplain officers normally attend career specialty schools offered at Maxwell AFB.
 Medical scholarship recipients report back to various medical schools located throughout the country, and most health profession officers report to their operational units throughout the world.